A realistic assessment of how much time is required to perform professional obligations.

 Types of fee agreements

-The BMA’s professional fees and forensic medicine committees negotiate some national fee agreements for:
+The BMA’s professional fees committee negotiates some national fee agreements for:

 - central government work